The Coders Guild

 N2 MEDIUM

-Building on Now O4 (sales independence), this extends across all operations — delivery oversight, team management, compliance queries, firefighting.
+Building on Now O3 (admin reduction) and the pipeline process changes in O2, this extends across all operations — delivery oversight, team management, compliance queries, firefighting.
 Crispin's time shifts to growth, partnerships, and strategic work.
 The team and systems handle the day-to-day.

 Related Opportunities